h3abionet/h3agwas/README.md

 There are three separate workflows that make up *h3agwas*

 1. `topbottom.nf`.
-Conversion of Illumina genotyping reports with TOP/BOTTOM calls into PLINK format, aligning the calls.
+Conversion of Illumina genotyping reports with TOP/BOTTOM or FORWARD/REVERSE  calls into PLINK format, aligning the calls.

 2. `plink-qc.nf`: Quality control of the data.
 This is the focus of the pipeline.
 It takes as input PLINK data and has the following functions